 Young people’s involvement in teaching

 We are developing ways in which children and young people can be involved in teaching.
-To date this has involved young people delivering training in the field of mental health within the school of Social Work, Care and Community; young people delivering open access seminars and researchers presenting videos developed with young people to disseminate their research findings.
+To date this has involved young people delivering training in the field of mental health; young people delivering open access seminars and researchers presenting videos developed with young people to disseminate their research findings.

 Students’ involvement in child participation